geltance/Udacity_Github_project/README.md

 Udacit_Github_project

 ### Description
-Describe what your project is about and what it does
+This project is about learning how to publish on git and version control secondary project is about use of python aka bikeshare.py

 ### Files used
 Include the files used